The United Nations General Assembly adopted the Universal Declaration of Human Rights on December 10, 1948.

 After viewing these films and having a class discussion, students will have a greater understanding of human rights as a global issue.
 Students are encouraged to stand up for their rights and the rights of others, both in their community and globally.

-These Four Stories Highlight Heroes Around the World Fighting for Inalienable Rights.
+These Four Stories Highlight Heroes Around the World Fighting for Inalienable Rights: Recommended for Middle and High School Students.

 Students read these four stories highlighting heroes around the world fighting for inalienable rights, and then consider the discussion questions and activities.